KomodoPlatform/developer-docs/docs/nSPV/README.md

 </collapse-text>

-### login
+## login

 **login wif**

-Use this method to login to an address using its wifkey.
+Use this method to log in to an address using its wifkey.

 #### Arguments